permaweb/ao-balance-tools/README.md

 - Uses Arweave wallet for signing (JWK format)
 - Mirrors how cu-compare works
 - Better for production systems requiring audit trails

+**Manual Mode**
+- Fetches balance data from a specific pre-existing message ID
+- No new messages sent to AO process
+- Useful for auditing historical balance states
+- Good for validating specific message results and debugging discrepancies

 ### Sample Output